Monday 22nd February 2021 – 1:30pm to 3:30pm (GMT)

 Friday 26th February – 11am – 12:30pm

-This closing plenary will review the week, highlighting key messages and exploring options for the future of The Bloomsbury SET programme.
+This closing plenary will review the week, highlighting key messages and look towards the future of The Bloomsbury SET programme.
 The discussion will centre on the benefits and challenges of multidisciplinary collaboration.